MQ-software-carpentry/intro-active-data-management/_episodes/02-RDM.md

 > ## Challenge - Responsibilities (5 minutes)
 >
-> {FIXME Sara, this isn't a diagnostic question.
-Can we make it instead be a question which can identify if anyone doesn't understand RDM? https://carpentries.github.io/instructor-training/02-practice-learning/index.html#formative-assessments-come-in-many-forms}
+> {FIXME BRIAN how does this one sound?}
 >
->Who is responsible for research data management?
+>Which of these does NOT count as research data?
 Put a +1 in the shared document next to which one you think is right!
 >
-> 1. Researchers
+> 1. A database
-> 1. Libraries
+> 1. A research publication
-> 1. Faculties
+> 1. Field notes
-> 1. All of the above
+> 1. Audio and video tapes
 >
 > > ## Solution
 > >
-> > All of the above.
-Write more here
+> > A research publication.
+These are taken care of by publishers.
+Even when held within an institution, either on open access or for research reporting purposes, these tend to be managed separately from other research data.
 > {: .solution}
 >
 {: .challenge}